aditya10/aditya10.github.io/index.md

 My research focus is on applying methods from _human reasoning and cognition_ to develop vision-language models 👁️ and evaluation tools 🛠️.
 I have worked on image and video understanding & reasoning, as well as bias and fairness in Generative AI.

-I am an incoming research intern at [Ideogram](https://ideogram.ai/t/explore).
+I recently joined as an ML intern at [Ideogram](https://ideogram.ai/t/explore).
 Previously, I was a visiting scholar at [Toyota Technological Institute at Chicago](https://ttic.edu), working with [Dr. Matthew Turk](https://home.ttic.edu/~mturk/), and an intern at [Borealis AI](https://www.borealisai.com) with [Dr. Fred Tung](https://www.borealisai.com/team-member/fred-tung/).

 In addition, I enjoy doing photography as a hobby.
 My work has over [200 million views on Unsplash](https://unsplash.com/@adityachinchure).
 You can find my latest photos on [Instagram](https://www.instagram.com/jpgs.by.adi/).

 If you are reading this, I would love to talk to you!
 I am always looking for opportunities to collaborate.
 Also, my inbox is open if you have any questions about student life at UBC or Vancouver.
 Message me on [Instagram](https://www.instagram.com/jpgs.by.adi/) or send me an [email](mailto:aditya.chinchure+web@gmail.com).